Dalvik, virtual machine of Android

 "The Dalvik VM relies on the Linux kernel for underlying functionality such as threading and low-level memory management."

-Source: Android developper site.
+Source: Android developer site.

-Oracle against Google
+Oracle against Dalvik

 On August 12, 2010, Oracle that had acquired Sun in 2009 and thus Java, filed a complaint against Google for infringement of Copyright and patents.